Cookies | Almonds | Polenta

 These almond polenta cookies are ideal for when you crave something sweet without feeling guilty afterwards.
 They are super easy to make, they deliver an exciting taste and crunch.
 Ideally enjoyed alongside a cup of tea or coffee - you won't be able to stop at one!
 If you love these cookies, why not to try our gluten-free version of polenta cookies.

 How to make almond polenta cookies

 Making these cookies is so easy once you have all your ingredients ready.
 First toast the almonds on a frying pan or in the oven until fragrant, cool them and finely grind.

-Add cubed butter to the dry ingredients and rub it until you get a texture like breadcrumbs.
-Add egg yolk and finely grated lemon zest and form with your hands a dough.
+Add cubed butter to the dry ingredients and rub it until you get a texture like coarse breadcrumbs.
+Add EGG YOLKS and finely grated LEMON ZEST and form a dough with your hands.
 The dough should rest in the fridge for about 30 minutes.

 Prepare the work surface and a rolling pin for a fun part.
 Sprinkle some polenta on the work surface and roll out the dough thinly - around 2mm.
 Take your favourite cookie cutters and cut the cookies from the dough.
-Place them on a baking tray covered with baking paper and bake for only 7 - 8 minutes.
+Place them on a baking sheet covered with baking paper and bake for only 7 - 8 minutes.
 We used small flower cookie cutter and get 80 small cookies.

 Watch carefully while baking the cookies as they brown quickly.
-Once baked, take the tray from the oven and leave to cool for about 2 - 3 minutes as the cookies will be very soft and crumbly.
+Once baked, take the sheet from the oven and leave cookies to cool for a few minutes as cookies will be very soft and crumbly.
 Once cooled they will firm up and you can transfer them onto a wire rack to cool completely.